-Eligible own funds of Aegon Levensverzekering equaled 164% of the SCR at year end 2019.
-This ratio being higher than 100%, evidences Aegon's ability to meet policyholder obligations when they fall due, even under stressed conditions.
+Eligible own funds of Aegon Levensverzekering equaled 159% of the SCR at year end 2020.
+This ratio being higher than 100%, demonstrates Aegon's ability to meet policyholder obligations when they fall due, even under stressed conditions.

-The bottom-end of the capitalization target range for the Solvency II ratio (Eligible own funds divided by SCR) of Aegon Levensverzekering is set by the company's Executive Board at 150%.
+The bottom-end of the capitalization target range for the Solvency II ratio (Eligible own funds divided by SCR) of Aegon Levensverzekering is set by the company's Executive Board at 135% (per January 1st, 2021).